Dr. Tomiko Yoneda (Tiko), PhD

 Assistant Professor, Department of Psychology, UC Davis.
 See Dr. Yoneda’s faculty webpage here.

-Dr. Yoneda is deeply committed to recognizing, acknowledging, and celebrating diversity, equity, and inclusion (DEI), and she strives to adhere to approaches that are sensitive to the unique backgrounds, lived experiences, and educational goals of diverse students.
+Dr. Yoneda is deeply committed to recognizing, acknowledging, and celebrating inclusion and belongingness, and she strives to adhere to approaches that are sensitive to the unique backgrounds, lived experiences, and educational goals of all students.

-When she isn’t researching/teaching, you’re sure to find Dr. Yoneda engaging in some kind of physical activity – she loves trail running, cycling, hiking, yoga, and especially playing basketball/soccer/fireball with her son.
+When she isn’t researching/teaching, you’re sure to find Dr. Yoneda trail running or playing some kind of sport with her son.
 She also has a deep appreciation for big trees, basking in the enormity of the ocean, and wine tasting.

 Awards